 ChangeLabs worked with Bosch's Car Experiences team – a group in charge of shaping the future of in-car experiences – to generate a genuinely innovative, game-changing experiential system.
-Bosch is a global engineering company, and their automotive department supplies sub-systems to all the major players in the automotive industry.
+Bosch is a global engineering company and their automotive department supplies sub-systems to all the major players in the automotive industry.

 In-car experiences are changing fast.
-There is an unprecedented layer of information and connectivity that has become available with technologies such as GPS, connectivity to the internet, Bluetooth connection to cell phones, sophisticated dashboards, cloud computing, and sensors.
+There is an unprecedented layer of information and connectivity that has become available with technologies such as GPS, connectivity to the internet, Bluetooth connection to cell phones, sophisticated dashboards, cloud computing, autonomous capabilities, and sensors.

 The intent of this project was to use this new layer of information to redefine the in-car experience.
 Given the ubiquity of information and multimedia technology, it is difficult to avoid creating flashy, indulgent, or “technology-push” experiences, rather than helping to create meaningful experiences.
 Behavioral studies show that experiential cues, feedback systems, and framing of information have deep influences on people's patterns of behavior and their level of contentedness.